 THE ROLE OF MUSIC IN THE CIVIL RIGHTS MOVEMENT

-But, the Civil Rights movement wasn't just about grandiose speeches and performances in front of thousands of people at the nation's capital and elsewhere.
-It was also about Baez, Pete Seeger, the Freedom Singers, Harry Belafonte, Guy Carawan, Paul Robeson, and others standing on truck beds and in churches across the South, singing together with strangers and neighbors about the our right to freedom and equality.
+The Civil Rights movement wasn't just about grandiose speeches and performances in front of thousands of people at the nation's capital and elsewhere.
+It was also about Baez, Pete Seeger, the Freedom Singers, Harry Belafonte, Guy Carawan, Paul Robeson, and others standing on truck beds and in churches across the South, singing together with strangers and neighbors about our collective right to freedom and equality.
 It was built on conversations and sing-alongs, people being able to look around them to see their friends and neighbors joining in, singing, "We shall overcome.
 We shall overcome.
 We shall overcome some day."

-The fact so many folksingers joined Dr. King and various groups that were instrumental in the movement, in their effort to spread the word about civil rights was hugely relevant, not only because it brought added media attention to the effort, but also because it showed there was a faction of the white community who were willing to stand up for the rights of African-Americans.
+The fact so many folksingers joined Dr. King and various groups that were instrumental in the movement, in their effort to spread the word about civil rights, was hugely relevant, not only because it brought added media attention to the effort, but also because it showed there was a faction of the white community who were willing to stand up for the rights of African-American people.
 The presence of folks like Joan Baez, Bob Dylan, Peter Paul & Mary, Odetta, Harry Belafonte, and Pete Seeger alongside Dr. King and his allies served as a message to people of all colors, shapes, and sizes that we are all in this together.

-Unity is an important message at any time, but during the civil rights movement, it was a vital component.
-The folksingers who joined in spreading Dr. King's message of vital change through non-violence not only helped change the course of events in the South, but also helped encourage people to add their voice to the chorus.
-This helped validate the movement, but it also gave people comfort and the knowledge . . . there was hope in their community.
+Unity is an important message at any time, but during the height of the civil rights movement, it was a vital component.
+The folksingers who joined in spreading Dr. King's message of vital change through nonviolence not only helped change the course of events in the South, but also helped encourage people to add their voice to the chorus.
+This helped validate the movement and gave people comfort and the knowledge that there was hope in their community.
 There can be no fear when you know you're not alone.
 Listening together to artists they respected, and singing together in times of struggle, helped activists and regular citizens (often one and the same) to persevere in the face of great fear.

 CIVIL RIGHTS SONGS